volentixlabsinc/venue-server/README.md

 ## Bitcointalk Signature Campaign

 The first ever campaign launched in Venue is a signature campaign in Bitcointalk.org forum site.
 In this campaign, users who have accounts in the forum can sign up in Venue and join the campaign where it is possible to choose from a selection of signature codes.
 The code is a BBCode for a Volentix ad banner, which will be shown as signature in each of the user's posts and the user earns VTX tokens as a reward.

 Only members of the higher Bitcointalk positions are allowed to participate in the campaign -- namely Member, Full Member, Sr. Member, Hero, and Legendary.

 ### Forum Account Verification

 When a Venue user joins the campaign, he/she will be asked for Bitcointalk user ID.
 The system validates this ID -- checks if it exists and if the position is high enough to be allowed to participate in the campaign.
 When allowed, the user is asked to choose a signature.
 The code for the selected signature then needs to be copied and placed in the user's Bitcointalk profile.
 The system then verifies the placement of the signature.
 The integrity of the signature placed in the profile is checked simply by checking if it contains the expected links.

 ### Points System

-The campaign is pre-set to have a fixed amount of total VTX tokens as reward.
-Participants will get their share from this total reward proportional to their number of posts plus some bonus according to their forum positions.
+The campaign has a fixed number of total VTX tokens as reward.
+Participants will earn their share proportional to their number of posts plus some bonus according to their forum positions.
 This is all tracked using a point system, which is described below.

 Some settings that affect the behavior of point system are made configurable through the admin interface (`/admin/constance/config/`):